 A few diets have been suggested for maintaining remission:

 - Gluten-free diet.
 Gluten is a protein found in grains like wheat, barley, and rye.
-Some people with Crohn’s disease find that cutting gluten out of their diet helps with symptoms.
+Some people with Crohn’s disease find that not eating gluten helps with symptoms.

 - Low fiber diet.
-Cutting back on high fiber foods like whole grains, nuts, and popcorn may relieve symptoms like belly pain and loose bowel movements.
+Limiting high fiber foods like whole grains, nuts, and popcorn may relieve symptoms like belly pain and loose bowel movements.

 - Low FODMAP diet.
 FODMAP is shorthand for five sugars that your intestines may not absorb well.
 You’ll find them in foods that contain natural sugars like sorbitol and xylitol, as well as in chickpeas, lentils, garlic, and wheat.

 - Low red processed meats diet.
-Some people find that when they cut back on beef and other red meat, as well as lunch meat, hot dogs, and bacon, they don’t get as many flare-ups.
+Some people find that when they reduce the amount of beef and other red meat that they eat, as well as lunch meat, hot dogs, and bacon, they don’t get as many flare-ups.

 - Mediterranean diet.
 This diet is high in fruits, vegetables, fish, olive oil, and low fat dairy.
 It’s low in red meat.

 - Specific carbohydrate diet.
-This diet cuts out certain sugars as well as fiber and some grains.
+This diet removes certain sugars as well as fiber and some grains.

 So far, none of these diets have been proven to maintain remission, but they may work for certain people.
 Talk with your doctor or a dietitian before changing the way you eat.

-Being in remission doesn’t mean that you should stop treatment.
-Continuing to take your medication can help prevent a new flare of symptoms as well as complications.
+Being in remission does not mean that you should stop treatment.
+Continuing to take your medication as prescribed by your doctor can help prevent a new flare of symptoms as well as complications.

 Drugs used to maintain remission include: